Solar power on a boat: easy, right?

 From panels to the controller

 The wiring from the panels is relatively simple.
 Use the appropriate gauge wire and simply feed these into the controller using the correct polarity.
 Most controllers have these inputs clearly marked.
 Consider if you run multiple panels in series or parallel.
 In series (positive of one to the negative of the next), your voltage increases and amps stay the same.
-Meanwhile, in parallel, the voltage stays the same, and the amps increase.
+Meanwhile, the voltage stays the same in parallel, and the amps increase.

-So your controller needs to be configured to fit in with your wiring choice.
+So, your controller must be configured to fit your wiring choice.

 From your controller to the batteries